 It is also important to know the attorney's style and divorce philosophy, such as whether combative or cooperative, and whether the attorney offers divorce alternatives, such as mediation or other out-of-court proceedings.
 Not all divorces have to end in an ugly court battle, and an attorney's philosophy may make the difference in the long-term outcome of your relationship with your ex-spouse.

-Lastly, because state laws vary, it's important that the attorney have experience handling divorces in the state where the marriage first took place.
+Lastly, because state laws vary, it's important that the attorney have experience handling divorces in the state of your marriage.

 Questions to Ask a Divorce Lawyer

-Before you hire a divorce lawyer, you should feel comfortable enough to speak with him or her concerning all aspects of your family's situation.
+Before you hire a divorce lawyer, you should feel comfortable enough to speak with them concerning all aspects of your family's situation.
 Below are some of the questions you should ask before hiring a divorce attorney:

 - What's involved in the divorce process and how long does it typically last?